THE ULTIMATE AND REVOLUTIONARY GUIDE TO BLOGGING

 It could be an enlightening experience that will equip you with information for others who may later on also want to follow your footsteps and start blogging.

 Setting up a blog also entails choosing whether you want a free site or one you have to pay for.
 Free blogs are usually used by those who want to blog on a ‘small-scale’ and perhaps not so often.
 But the problem with free blogs is you may not have much variety in selecting a domain name and this may limit you.
 You also may not have many options to choose from when selecting a theme.

 However, with a hosted or paid-for blog site, you have more freedom to be yourself.
 And there is a wide variety of stuff you can do, such as uploading large amounts of videos and images, creating dynamic and exciting categories, etc. Paying for a hosted site is not as expensive as you may imagine, you can buy one with as low as fifty cedis.

 SELECT THE RIGHT INGREDIENTS

-Selecting an attractive theme is just a tip of the iceberg in blogging.
-You need to take into consideration the font style, colours and among others.
-Usually, readers do not respond favourably to a cluttered layout and loud background colours.
+Selecting an attractive theme is just the tip of the iceberg in blogging.
+You need to take into consideration the font style, colors, and others.
+Usually, readers do not respond favorably to a cluttered layout and loud background colors.
 You also need to keep in mind the audience you are seeking to attract.
 Blogging platforms usually provide a few basic themes, but there are other sites from which you can purchase your preferred theme.